 conda create --prefix ~/envs/my_env ipykernel numpy

-will create an environment stored within ~/envs/ and called ‘my_env’, with the packages ipykernel (this is required), and numpy.
+will create an environment stored within ~/envs/ and called ‘my_env’, with the packages ipykernel (this is required in order to work with Jupyter), and numpy.
 This kernel then needs to be registered with Jupyter:

 ~/envs/my_env/bin/python -m ipykernel install --user --name my_env --display-name "my_env"